A PhD in data analytics prepares professionals to work in data-driven fields, including research, business, healthcare, and government.

 The first one or two years in the program prepare you for admission to candidacy by working on research projects.
 These research projects also help you develop the skills necessary to frame questions and solve real-world data problems.

-Preliminary or Qualifying Examination:
+Preliminary or Qualifying Examination

 Every PhD program requires its students to go through a qualifying exam.
 These exams test their skills to meet candidacy requirements.
-These pre-candidacy exams assist in fulfilling the requirement of having theoretical and practical knowledge needed to work on your research project.
+These pre-candidacy exams assist in fulfilling the requirement of having the theoretical and practical knowledge needed to work on your research project.

 Almost all PhD programs require the students to teach undergraduate-level courses or assist the professor in their teaching classes.
 These opportunities and experiences prepare you for an academic career.